bigmstone/scriptkeys/README.md

 ```

 # Writing Scripts
-Scripts are stored in either the `./.scripts` directory from where `scriptkeys`
+Scripts are stored in either the `./.scripts` directory (where ./ is the working
-was started or in `~/.scriptkeys/scripts/` directory.
+directory of the binary) or in `~/.scriptkeys/scripts/` directory.

 The lua scripts are straight forward and should follow this structure:
 ```